jason12333/Flexoskeleton-Printing/README.md

 # Flexoskeleton-Printing
+## Project Overview

-This is a project focusing on the modification of traditional FDM printing with improved print properties and functionalities.
+This focuses on the modification of traditional FDM printing to created 3D printed parts with improved material properties and functionalities for robotic applications.